ReAG: Reasoning-Augmented Generation for Knowledge-based Visual Question Answering: Abstract

 \section{Abstract}

 Multimodal Large Language Models (MLLMs) have shown impressive capabilities in jointly understanding text, images, and videos, often evaluated via Visual Question Answering (VQA).
 However, even state-of-the-art MLLMs struggle with domain-specific or knowledge-intensive queries, where relevant information is underrepresented in pre-training data.
 Knowledge-based VQA (KB-VQA) addresses this by retrieving external documents to condition answer generation, but current retrieval-augmented approaches suffer from low precision, noisy passages, and limited reasoning.
 To address this, we propose \textbf{\ours}, a novel Reasoning-Augmented Multimodal RAG approach that combines coarse- and fine-grained retrieval with a critic model that filters irrelevant passages, ensuring high-quality additional context.
 The model follows a multi-stage training strategy leveraging reinforcement learning to enhance reasoning over retrieved content, while supervised fine-tuning serves only as a cold start.
-Extensive experiments on Encyclopedic-VQA and InfoSeek demonstrate that \ours significantly outperforms prior methods, improving answer accuracy and providing interpretable reasoning grounded in retrieved evidence.
-Our source code is publicly available at: { {\url{https://github.com/aimagelab/ReAG}}}.
+Extensive experiments on Encyclopedic-VQA and InfoSeek demonstrate that \ours significantly outperforms prior methods, improving answer accuracy and providing interpretable reasoning grounded in retrieved evidence. \blfootnote{$^*$Equal contribution.}